Form Controls

 $data = $form->getHttpData($form::DataText | $form::DataKeys, 'sel[]');

-In the first parameter, you specify element type (DataFile for type=file, DataLine for one-line inputs like text, password or email and DataText for the rest).
-The second parameter matches HTML attribute name.
-If you need to preserve keys, you can combine the first parameter with DataKeys.
-This is useful for select, radioList or checkboxList.
+where the first parameter is the element type (DataFile for type=file, DataLine for single-line inputs like text, password, email, etc., and DataText for all others) and the second parameter sel[] corresponds to the HTML name attribute.
+We can combine the element type with the DataKeys value, which preserves the keys of the elements.
+This is particularly useful for select, radioList, and checkboxList.

 version: 4.0 3.x 2.x